top of page

 Tech Tools for Virtual NP Faculty

 (because “just upload the slides” is not a pedagogical strategy) If you’ve taught online before, you already know that virtual education isn’t simply transferring your in-person content to an LMS and hoping for the best – especially when teaching the next generation of advanced practice nurses.
-Teaching adult students online means translating clinical reasoning, professional judgment, and identity formation into a digital space — while also managing discussion boards, gr
+Teaching adult students online means translating clinical reasoning, professional judgment, and identity formation into a digital space — while also managing discussion boards, gra

 Dec 29, 20255 min read